galletafromjell666/electronSafe/README.md

 - Vite

 ## Development
-Running node-pty and electron requires some extra dependencies besides a node js installation, the document specifies the versions that I am using, However you can try with newer
+Running node-pty and Electron requires additional dependencies beyond a Node.js installation.
+The document specifies the versions I am using, but you can experiment with newer ones.

 ### Python
-Python is required, you can install Python from the Microsoft Store, the project was build with [Python 3.12](https://www.microsoft.com/store/productId/9NCVDN91XZQP?ocid=pdpshare)
+Python is required, you can install Python from the Microsoft Store, the project was built with [Python 3.12](https://www.microsoft.com/store/productId/9NCVDN91XZQP?ocid=pdpshare)

 ### Windows SDK
 `Desktop Development with C++` and `MSVC v143 - VS 2022 C++ x64/x86 Spectre-mitigated libs (Latest)` are required, those can be installed using the [Visual Studio Installer](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)

-VS Config
+.vsconfig
 ```json
 {
   "version": "1.0",